If you’re looking to add a recurring revenue model to your business and want to sell it successfully, you’ve come to the right place.

 When you change the price on a one-time purchase, it’s quite straightforward.
-If you were to do that on, say, a membership or a service retainer, it can make your customers feel quite uncomfortable.
+If you were to do that on, say, a membership or a service retainer, it could make your customers feel quite uncomfortable.

 Ease of setup

-Based on your lead generation results to date, as well as your sales team’s close rate, you can easily project the impact of every campaign.
+Based on your lead generation results, as well as your sales team’s close rate, you can see the impact of every campaign in real time.